stahnma/zoomwh/docs/slack_integrations.md

 # Configure the webhook

 Take note of the URI.
 Copy it.
-You'll need to place it in `ZOOM_WH_SLACK_WH_URI` env var to run the application.
+You'll need to place it in `ZOOMWH_SLACK_WH_URI` env var to run the application.
 ![slack_webhook_config](https://user-images.githubusercontent.com/6961/222060029-f3ac52fa-7722-497f-8f29-4b782745c44a.png)